apache/spark/docs/apache-airflow/howto/custom-operator.rst

 .. note::

     When implementing custom operators, do not make any expensive operations in the ``__init__`` method.
-The operators will instantiated once per scheduler cycle per task using them, and making database calls can significantly slow down scheduling and waste resources.
+The operators will be instantiated once per scheduler cycle per task using them, and making database calls can significantly slow down scheduling and waste resources.

 Let's implement an example ``HelloOperator`` in a new file ``hello_operator.py``: